Vargodl/DVwords-WeekenStrung/README.md

 Though it shouldn't need to be stated or restarted, I think sexual including rape are horrible violations.
 I am confident that I never did and I never will commit or condone such acts.

-...just one more (somewhat related logical) thing:
+...just one more (somewhat logically related) thing:

 Nothing is better than steak;